yanivyacoby/a-guide-to-your-phd/guide.md

 ## Students from Underrepresented Minority (URM) Groups

 If you are not a URM student, it may feel like that the image of a "good scientist" or a "good engineer" is aligned with your social, cultural and personal identities, but if you are a URM student, it may feel like being a "good scientist" or a "good engineer" requires you to suppress important aspects of yourself, because these concepts are often constructed in popular and academic culture in biased and exclusive terms.
-Furthermore, if you are from an underrepresented minority group, you may not see people like you represented in your lab, classrooms and the professionals in your field, and you may be more likely to suffer from imposter syndrome and encounter implicit bias in your career. **You are not expected to deal with these challenges on your own.**
+Furthermore, if you are from an underrepresented minority group, you may not see people like you represented in your lab, classrooms and the professionals in your field, and you may be more likely to suffer from imposter phenomenon and encounter implicit bias in your career. **You are not expected to deal with these challenges on your own.**

 We strongly encourage you to **find your community**.
 You may not find many other people in your lab or your classroom who share in your non-professional identities and interests, but they do exist and they want to meet you too!
 A network of mentors and allies can help you make a place in your field where you can be yourself, help you process difficult experiences, as well as help you address the specific issues you may face in the classroom, lab or generally in grad life.
 We encourage you to seek out graduate student clubs, organizations or other events based on your identity or affinity, and work out your social muscles alongside your intellectual ones.